Best Gear for Outdoor Babies

-- Morrison Outdoors Sleep Sack: I am so impressed with this packable, trail-worthy sleep sack for babies sold exclusively at REI.
+- Morrison Outdoors Sleep Sack: I am so impressed with this packable, trail-worthy sleep sack for babies sold on their site and at REI.
 Comes in 40 degree and 20 degree versions and keeps babies aged 6-24 months cozy warm!

 - Milk & Honey Outdoor Baby Sleeping Bag: While there are no sleeves on this one, the goose down makes it very warm.
 We also love that the bottom is cinched so it can be undone to allow kids to walk around still wearing it.